Cranial Osteopath for Back Pain

 Treatments For Back Pain

-Systemic review research suggests osteopathy is effective in pain levels and functional status improvements in chronic lower back pain patients.
+Systemic review research suggests osteopathy is effective in pain levels for chronic lower back pain patients.
 A recent randomised controlled trial evaluated the effects of cranial osteopathy on disability, pain intensity, quality of life, and mobility in patients with low back pain.
 Ten sessions resulted in a statistically greater improvement in pain intensity and hemoglobin oxygen saturation.
 Also systolic blood pressure, serum potassium, and magnesium levels in comparison to 10 massage sessions massage in patients with chronic low back pain.

 What Does Cranial Osteopathy Include?

-Reduces stress and pain and promotes well-being.
+Cranial osteopathy reduces stress and pain and promotes well-being.
 Cranial Osteopathy is a gentle hands on treatment which is applied mainly on the tissues of the head however can also be used on different parts of your body.
 Cranial Osteopathy works on the principles that gentle manipulation of your joints and tissues can reduce pains and promote overall physical well-being.
-Treatment can be deeply relaxing and works with your body to activate the innate ability of the body to heal itself to remove restrictions and provide support to bring the tissues back into a state of balance.
-At Wellthy Clinic we offer Cranial Osteopathy for adults.
+Treatment can be relaxing and works with your body to activate the innate ability of the body to heal itself to remove restrictions and provide support to bring the tissues back into a state of balance.

-Yes for reducing back pain, we think so.
-We have helped many clients with back pains, cranial osteopathy for TMJ, headaches, tinnitus, sleep issues and many more conditions.
+Yes, cranial osteopathy can help to reduce back pain.
+We have helped many clients with back pains.
 Cranial Osteopathy has a gentle approach but it can be really powerful with positive effects.
 Although the name would suggest treating just your head there are techniques to treat the whole body.
-Still perplexed, see our cranial manipulation what is it & does it really work article.

 How Long Does It Take to Work?